Most company values are wallpaper. Vague enough to be inoffensive. Generic enough to apply to any company on earth. These are the hills we’ll die on.

 3. Creativity is the last legal unfair advantage.

 You can copy someone’s pricing.
 Their distribution.
 Their tech stack.
 You cannot copy original thinking.
-The one sustainable competitive advantage left is the ability to think differently → and the systems that make different thinking repeatable.
-That’s what we build.
+The sustainable competitive advantage left is the ability to think differently → and the systems that make it repeatable.

 4. People make emotional decisions, then justify with logic.

 This isn’t opinion → it’s decades of behavioral science research.
 And it changes everything about how you communicate, position, and sell.
 If your strategy assumes rational customers, your strategy is already wrong.
-How behavioral science shapes our work →
+About behavioral science →

 5. AI is copilot, not replacement.

 AI should do the boring bits so humans can do the interesting bits.
 We build AI into every engagement → not to replace the team, but to give them superpowers.
-Judgment, taste, and creative courage remain irreplaceably human.
-Everything else is fair game for automation.
-Our full AI philosophy →
+Judgment, taste, and creative courage remain human.
+Everything else is fair game.

 6. Direct feedback delivered kindly is a gift.

 Not “let me soften this with three compliments first.”
-Not brutal honesty for the sake of performance.
-Clear, specific, constructive feedback → delivered with respect and genuine care for the person receiving it.
-It’s the single fastest route to better work.
+Not brutal honesty that mistakes pain for performance.
+Clear, specific, constructive feedback → delivered with respect and care.
+The fastest route to better work.
 The Australian in me finds this easier than most.

 7. Constraints enable creativity.

 Unlimited budget, unlimited time, no brief → that’s not freedom, that’s paralysis.
-The best creative work happens inside well-defined constraints.
+The best creative work happens inside constraints.
 A tight brief.
 A real deadline.
 A specific audience.
-We actively set constraints because they force better thinking.

 8. Best ideas win regardless of source.

-Don’t care if it came from the CEO, the intern, or the AI.
+Don’t care if it came from the CEO, the intern, or from AI.
 If it’s the best idea, it wins.
 Hierarchy kills creativity faster than almost anything else.
-Every Aizle engagement creates space for the best thinking to surface → wherever it comes from.
+Being open to this isn’t easy.
+But it’s critical.

 9. Default to action over analysis paralysis.

 Prefer reversible decisions made quickly over perfect ones made slowly.
 Most decisions in creative work are reversible → you can always change the headline next week.
-What you can’t do is get back the three months you spent deliberating about it.
+You can’t get back the three months you spent deliberating.

 10. Life’s too short for arseholes.